mozilla/metric-hub/README.md

 or [opmon](https://github.com/mozilla/opmon).

 For adding jetstream specific configs or defaults, see the [jetstream-config](https://github.com/mozilla/jetstream-config) repo.
-For adding OpMon specific configs or defaults, see the [opmon-config](https://github.com/mozilla/opmon-config) repo.
+For adding OpMon specific configs or defaults, see the [opmon-config](https://github.com/mozilla/opmon-config) repo.test